-U.S. generally accepted accounting principles require that the management's discussion and analysis on pages 23 through 31, schedule of the District's proportionate share of the net pension liability on page 64, schedule of District pension contributions on page 65, and schedule of District's changes in total OPEB liability on page 67 be presented to supplement the basic financial statements.
+U.S. generally accepted accounting principles require that the management's discussion and analysis on pages 22 through 29, schedule of the District's proportionate share of the net pension liability on page 60 and schedule of District pension contributions on page 61, be presented to supplement the basic financial statements.
 Such information is management's responsibility and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with U.S. generally accepted auditing standards, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.